ignithor/ARP_assignments/README.md

     sudo apt install libcjson-dev

-The assignment has been tried using Ubuntu 22.04
+The assignment has been tested on Ubuntu 22.04

 ### Run the assignments

-Simply execute the scripts by executing:
+Simply run the scripts by executing:

 For the assignment 1 :